 Travelling to a new city can be daunting, especially when you don’t speak the local language.
-There are always guidebooks giving tips and hints about the most famous attractions, where to find the best food and which hotels to stay in but sometimes all you need is insider info to get you started on your adventure!
+There are always guidebooks giving tips and hints about the most famous attractions, where to find the best food and which hotels to stay in but sometimes all you need is insider info to get you started!

 Beijing is where we have called home for over a year now.
 We’re by no means experts – there is so much to see and do that it’s a good job we’ll be here for a while longer!
 Moving here did throw us in the deep end a little … to say the least.
 What we needed was a quick guide about how to settle in quickly.

 We’ve compiled a list of four things you’ll need when coming to Beijing – either as a traveller or an expat.
 There’s also one thing you definitely won’t need to organise when you get here too!

 This is really more for you if you’re planning on staying in China for a while and making some friends!
 If you’re planning on staying a while and NOT making any friends … erm … well maybe you should stop reading and re-evaluate that first 😉

 WeChat is the Chinese version of all the Western social medias in one.
 There’s an element of Facebook’s news feed, Twitter’s mentions and Vine’s short clips.
 You’ll most likely be communicating with Chinese people purely on WeChat as most other social media sites are blocked.

 My favourite part about WeChat is that you can pay for basically everything using just the app.
 Your landlord might ask you for rent using it, or even your tuk tuk driver!

 Talking of blocked websites, please please please for the love of all Facebook addictions … Download your Virtual Private Network BEFORE you get to China!
 If you’re only here for a week then you might be able to hold out.
 Any longer than that – the perfect picture you took of the locals playing chess might never make it onto Instagram.